Samoftheforrest/devhub/README.md

 - Upvoting/Downvoting: In future iterations of this project, I would like to add up and down arrows to the project cards for (logged in) users to upvote/downvote the projects.
 - Sorting project by most popular: Once the upvoting/downvoting feature (above) was implemented, I would like the users to be able to filter the projects on the homepage by popularity, seeing which have the most upvotes.
 - Homepage pagination: On the homepage, rather than displaying every single project in a list, I think it would be beneficial to performace to only show a certain number of projects per page.
+- Pinned comments on projects: On each individual project page, the creator of the project will have the ability to pin a comment so that it always shows as the top comment.
+This may be useful for comments from the creator, to inform potential users of any updates, news, etc.

 ## Technologies Used